RFA Maine (1887)

 RFA Maine was a hospital ship of the British Royal Fleet Auxiliary, which served during the Second Boer War, up until the eve of World War I.

 The first ship to bear the name was the former cattle/passenger ship Swansea, built by William Gray & Company of Hartlepool, and launched on 8 June 1887.
 Owned and operated by Bernard N. Baker's Atlantic Transport Line, Swansea was renamed Maine in 1888.

 Conversion to hospital ship

 In October 1899 the Boer War broke out in South Africa and Baker immediately offered the British Admiralty the use of a vessel as a hospital ship.
-Funding for the conversion was raised by the "American Ladies Hospital Ship Society" based in London and headed by Jennie Churchill.
+Funding for the conversion was raised by the "American Ladies Hospital Ship Society" based in London and headed by Jennie Churchill, Fanny Ronalds, and Jennie Goodell Blow, the later of whom had come up with the idea.
+All were American-born socialites, and the effort raised money from Americans.
+While crewed by a British crew once handed over to the American government, the ship was staffed with American medical workers.
 The Maine sailed for South Africa on 23 December 1899, with Jennie Churchill aboard, and arrived at Durban on 23 January 1900.
 One of the earliest beneficiaries was Jennie's younger son Jack, wounded during the Relief of Ladysmith.
 After only four months, she returned to UK and then went to China for the Boxer Rebellion.

 The following year she was again back in the UK, and in March 1901 she served in the Mediterranean as hospital ship to the Mediterranean Squadron.